thegrunge36/adaptive-video-encoder-releases/README.md

 **How much does it cost?** The tool comes with a 7-day free trial.
 After that, a lifetime license costs $49.99 — one-time payment, no subscription.
 Purchase at [adaptive-video-encoder.lemonsqueezy.com](https://adaptive-video-encoder.lemonsqueezy.com).

 **How does the free trial work?** Download the app and try all features for 7 days, no commitment.

+**Is the source code available?** No. The application is proprietary; only compiled releases are distributed on GitHub (releases + issues).
+It requires a valid license key (or an active trial) to run.

 **Is there a graphical interface?** Yes!
 A native graphical interface is available on Windows, Linux and macOS.
 The command line remains available for automation and scripting.